wmalab/DiffGR/README.md

 ```

-genom.start            tthe start location for the starting bin of genomic region
+genom.start             the start location of genomic region

-genom.end              the start location for the end bin of genomic region
+genom.end               the end location of genomic region

 condition.type         the type if candidate genomic region belonging to.
                        1:single-TAD, 2: Hierachical-TAD, 3: Alternating-TAD

 detect.result          the differential testing result for corresponding genomic region.
                        1:Differential 0:Non-differential
+diff.genom.start      the start location of differential genomic region
+diff.genom.end.        the end location of differential genomic region
 ```

 # Sample Data